marcocado/nelder-mead/README.md

 # nelder_mead
 Nelder-Mead Method for nonlinear optimization

 Searches for the minimum of a function.
-Testing of the Nelder-Mead Method with the Himmelblau's function.
+Nelder-Mead Method was tested with the Himmelblau's function.

 ![](https://github.com/marcocado/nelder_mead/blob/main/downhill_simplex.gif)